jjjulianleon/ProyectoFinalIA/README.md

 CareerPath AI is an intelligent career prediction system that uses machine learning to help students make informed decisions about their career paths based on their educational background, skills, and interests.

-This project was developed as part of a COIL (Collaborative Online International Learning) collaboration between students from Universidad and Virginia Tech.
+This project was developed as part of a COIL (Collaborative Online International Learning) collaboration between students from Universidad San Francisco de Quito and Virginia Tech.

 ## ✨ Features